zjwzcx/GLEAM/README.md

 }
 ```

-If you use our codebase, dataset and benchmark, please kindly cite the original datasets involved in our work.
+If you use our codebase, dataset, and benchmark, please kindly cite the original datasets involved in our work.
 BibTex entries are provided below.

 <details><summary>Dataset BibTex</summary>